threefoldtech/tfchain/readme.md

 ## Runtime architecture

-The TFChain runtime is built using FRAME and consists of pallets from Substrate and custom pallets in `pallets/`.
+The Ledger Chain runtime is built using FRAME and consists of pallets from Substrate and custom pallets in `pallets/`.

 ### Substrate pallets